 UP’s role regarding the RSPO remain one of being active and in this connection, we are pleased to state that our Company was one of the initial palm plantations signatories to the RSPO in 2004.
 Shortly after the establishment of the RSPO, UP was a part of the initial stakeholders group involved in developing the principles and criteria to define sustainable palm oil.

-In 2020, all of our estates and mills except our newly acquired plantation, Tanarata Estate have been successfully certified against the new RSPO Principles and Criteria 2018 which demonstrate a stringent compliance on No Deforestation, No New Planting on Peat regardless its Depth and No Exploitation of Workers and Local Communities (NDPE).
-Tanarata Estate is anticipated to conduct the RSPO Scope Extension Assessment before the end of 2022 (within three years from the date of acquisition i.e August 2019).
+In 2022, all of our estates and mills including our newly acquired plantation, Tanarata Estate have been successfully certified against the new RSPO Principles and Criteria 2018 which demonstrate a stringent compliance on No Deforestation, No New Planting on Peat regardless its Depth and No Exploitation of Workers and Local Communities (NDPE).

 For our Plasma scheme smallholders, the full certification is expected by 2023 subject to the issuance of individual land certificates by the local government.